ChristianSB24/Twitter-Clone/README.md

 # Twitter Clone
-In this project I created a twitter clone using Django to deliver the functionality and React and Bootstrap for a sleek user interface.
-React was rendered via Django.
+This full-stack Twitter Clone application features a Django RESTful API that communicates with a React.js frontend.
+Additionally, Bootstrap was utilized to create a responsive mobile-first and sleeker user interface.

-Additionally, this project was deployed onto Heroku for easy-access for anyone that wants to test it.
+This project was deployed onto Heroku for easy-access.
 It can be found here https://infinite-escarpment-77268.herokuapp.com/